Ardhanari/stationery/README.md

 Papeire is an online stationery shop that will sell handmade and vintage journals, papers and accessories.
 The idea for the shop was born in my mind a couple of years ago and stayed alive until today.

-The name combines in a clever way word “paper” and “Eire” which is the Irish name of Ireland.
+The name combines in a clever way word “paper” and “Eire” which is the Irish word for Ireland.

 [Image]